drchriscole/ensemblUtils/README.md

 # ensemblUtils
-Utility scripts which use the Ensembl perl-API

 Herein are a bunch of scripts that I've used over the years to perform various tasks with the Ensembl API.

 I'm putting them here as they may be useful to others.

+# Requirements

 All require the Ensembl API is already installed and available via PERL5LIB.
+See [Ensembl](http://www.ensembl.org/info/docs/api/index.html) for help.

+A few perl modules are required in addition to Ensembl:

+ * Getopt::Long
+ * Pod::Usage
+ * File::Basename

 More information regarding each script is available with the --help and --man arguments e.g.

     perl add_gene_name_column.pl --man